Malcolm Peat

-Malcolm Peat, MBE (April 4, 1932 - January 17, 2017) was a Canadian academic.
+Malcolm Peat, MBE (April 4, 1932 - January 17, 2017) was a Scottish-Canadian academic.
 He was a Professor Emeritus of Queen's University.
 He was a pioneer in the development of Physical Therapy and Rehabilitation academically in Canada and was responsible for the design, development, implementation and evaluation of disability and rehabilitation practices throughout the world.
 He was the first Canadian physical therapist to obtain a doctoral qualification and to assume Directorship of a Canadian university school of rehabilitation (University of Western Ontario), and the first to develop and implement university graduate studies in Rehabilitation in Canada.